1414213/scwin2/README.md

 "IsLeftElseRight": false,
 "Anchored": false
 ```
 Translates sliding input on the trackpad into thumbstick input.
-For example sliding leftwards will push the simulated thumbstick left and then sliding northwards will push it into a more north-facing position.  `RelativeSize` sets how big the simulated thumbstick is relative to the diameter of the trackpad.  `Deadzone` sets the deadzone of the simulated thumbstick.  `IsLeftElseRight` specifies whether to simulate a left or right thumbstick.  `Anchored` sets what happens when input leaves the area of the simulated thumbstick.
+For example sliding leftwards will push the simulated thumbstick left and then sliding northwards will push it into a more north-facing position.  `RelativeSize` sets how big the simulated thumbstick is relative to the diameter of the trackpad, with a range of \[0, 1].  `Deadzone` sets the deadzone of the simulated thumbstick, with a range of \[0, 1].  `IsLeftElseRight` specifies whether to simulate a left or right thumbstick when true and false, respectively.  `Anchored` defines what happens when input leaves the area of the simulated thumbstick.
 When set to false the center of the simulated thumbstick is dragged along the surface of the trackpad.
 When true leaving its area simulates pushing the thumbstick to its maximum degree of tilt.

 ### PadStick
 ```